ath0rus/Python-Tutorial/Chapter-2-Basics/1-Intro.md

 i will be taking parts from [W3schools](https://www.w3schools.com/python/python_getstarted.asp) and [Techwittim.net](https://techwithtim.net/tutorials/python-programming/)
 Right thats enough of an intro lets get into some python in the next Doccument

+## The rest of this doccument is still currently being developed

 What to read next: [Starting in python](), [Updates to these doccuments]()